 any changes to the O&M instructor's plan or the customer's individualized plan for employment (IPE).

-The O&M instructor must notify the VR counselor by case action when the assessment is completed.

 C-603-4: Customer Referral Process

-If adult customers require O&M services, the VR counselor refers the customers to the O&M instructor.
+If a customer requires O&M services, the VR counselor refers the customer to the O&M instructor or a contracted O&M service provider.

-Customers who are blind must be referred to the O&M instructor for assessment, unless there is pending eye surgery or the customer recently completed training at the Criss Cole Rehabilitation Center (CCRC).
+Customers who are blind must be referred to the In House O&M instructor or a contracted O&M service provider for assessment, unless there is pending eye surgery, or the customer recently completed training at the Criss Cole Rehabilitation Center (CCRC).
 Visually impaired customers with severe functional limitations may also be referred if O&M services are needed.

 Customers demonstrating immediate critical needs before surgery may be referred to the O&M instructor, depending on availability.

-Customers are referred to the O&M instructor through a service record in ReHabWorks (RHW) and completion of VR2897, Orientation and Mobility Referral.
+A service record must be created in ReHabWorks to begin the process of referring a customer to an O&M instructor.

 C-603-5: Orientation and Mobility Assessment Report